Mizogg/keys.py-keys.lol/README.md

 FULL Results Sequential Scan 128 Results per page/scan.
 Checks all information final balance, Transactions, Total Received and Total sent.
 Saves the page number of wallet found.
 Blockchain.info/multiaddr join query 128 addresses.
 10 Seconds for sleep so that the API does not block you.
 # Good Luck and Happy Hunting.
 Made by mizogg.co.uk

+ADDED/UPDATED 23/08/2021 (Error on page number when rounding upthe numbers.
+Would have to check 1 page the found if page number was odd number) FIXED

+import maths

+pagenumber= math.ceil(int(seed)/128)

 # Donations 3M6L77jC3jNejsd5ZU1CVpUVngrhanb6cD